Simeon R. Burke (Wolfson Foundation PhD Student)

 Tutor for Christianity in Formation, Sem 1 2016

-My research interests mainly revolve around the interplay between early Roman education and rhetoric, early Christian biblical exegesis and the shape of ethics in the early Roman world.
+My research interests mainly revolve around the interplay between early Roman education and rhetoric, early Christian biblical exegesis, hermeneutics and the shape of ethics in the Roman world.
 I have also researched the Gospel of Thomas and remain interested in how early Christian Gospels interact with and represent "Judaism".
 More broadly, I am interested in the history of biblical interpretation and the various contributions patristic exegesis and early Christian hermeneutics can make to the understanding of biblical texts and how they have been, and continue to be, read.

 My recent publications (not including book reviews) include: